Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

 \paragraph{Convex Body Chasing:}

-The COCO problem shares many similarities with the classic Convex Body Chasing (CBC) problem \citep{bubeck2020chasing, friedman1993convex, cbc}.
-In CBC, at each round $t \geq 1,$ the adversary first reveals a convex set $\mathcal{X}_t$ and the learner is required to choose a feasible point $x_t \in \mathcal{X}_t$.
-The cost is measured by the total movement cost: $\sum\limits_{t=1}^{T}||x_t - x_{t-1}||.$ The performance of an online policy is given in the form of competitive ratio with respect to the best feasible action sequence in hindsight.
-The optimal algorithms yield $\mathcal{\tilde{O}}(\sqrt{d})$ competitive ratio \citep{cbc}, which matches the lower bound established in \cite{bubeck2020chasing}.
-The COCO problem can be informally thought to be a generalization of CBC involving both cost and constraint functions, where the algorithm moves first in each round.
-Furthermore, in COCO, we are interested in additive performance guarantees (Regret, CCV), as opposed to multiplicative guarantees such as competitive ratio.
+The COCO problem is closely related to the classic Convex Body Chasing (CBC) problem \citep{bubeck2020chasing, friedman1993convex, cbc}.
+In CBC, at each round $t \geq 1,$ the adversary first reveals a convex set $\mathcal{X}_t \subseteq \mathbb{R}^d$ and the learner is required to choose a feasible point $x_t \in \mathcal{X}_t$.
+The cost is measured by the total movement cost: $\sum\limits_{t=2}^{T}||x_t - x_{t-1}||.$ The performance of an online policy is measured in terms of the \emph{competitive ratio} metric which is obtained by taking the ratio of the cost of the online algorithm and the cost of the optimal offline policy. \citet{cbc2} presents an online algorithm that achieves $O(\min(d, \sqrt{d \log T}))$ competitive ratio for $d$-dimensional decision space.
+COCO can be considered as a variant of CBC involving both cost and constraint functions, where the algorithm moves first in each round.
+Furthermore, in COCO, we are interested in additive performance guarantees (Regret, CCV), as opposed to multiplicative measures such as competitive ratio.
 See \citet[Section A.8]{sinha2024optimal} for further discussion on the connection between COCO and CBC.